 Physics teacher, music teacher, German teacher, and musician

-Aaron graduated from the University of New Hampshire with a Bachelor of Science in Physics in 2000.
-He has taught physics at the high school and college level, and he has taught science in less formal educational settings such as science camps (outdoor schools), and a science museum, for a total of 12 years of educational experience.
+I graduated from the University of New Hampshire with a Bachelor of Science in Physics in 2000.
+I have taught physics at the high school and college level, and I have taught science in less formal educational settings such as science camps (outdoor schools), and a science museum, for a total of 12 years of educational experience.

-In addition, Aaron studied German for three years in high school and three semesters in college, plus a school year living and studying in Germany, where he attained near native proficiency (C1/C2).
-He has taught German since 2016.
+In addition, I studied German for three years in high school and three semesters in college, plus a school year living and studying in Germany, where I attained near native proficiency (C1/C2).
+I have taught German since 2016.

-Aaron learned about teaching music lessons from his father and began teaching lessons himself in 2008.
-He has three years of experience as a public school music teacher, and he completed the Orff-Schulwerk certification for music education in 2017.
+I learned about teaching music lessons from my father and began teaching lessons myself in 2008.
+I have three years of experience as a public school music teacher, and I completed the Orff-Schulwerk certification for music education in 2017.

 My Core Values